tighnarifox/game615-spring2023/README.md

 Move around with arrow keys

 **Game goal:**
-Navigate the maze and avoid the enemy
+Navigate the maze and learn about animals

 [**Playable link to game**](https://marcinek.tech/game615-spring2023-08/play/)